SAP Development

 SAP development or customization can give a competitive advantage to your enterprise if you do it the right way.
 This means careful analysis, planning, and execution.
 Panaya’s Release Dynamix (RDx) can help you with this by offering automated impact analysis.

 RDx can be integrated with your SAP system and automatically extract your code baseline and production usage.
-Then, by applying machine learning algorithms, RDx builds the connections between your SAP objects.
+Then, by applying machine learning algorithms, RDx builds the connections between your SAP objects in your SAP projects.
 In this way, your transport request will be analyzed against the connections to find the impacted objects.

 By using RDx, you can determine what to test based on the impacted transactions and reduce the time for QA testing by 50%.
 Panaya’s RDx enables you to gain real-time insights to change risk and quality, allowing you to release changes safely into the production environment, so that whatever customizations you decide upon can be performed with the greatest security and suitability.